wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.0.14 =
+= 3.0.6 =
-Small bug fixes with Titles and Heatmaps.
+Bug fix with WooCommerce.
+Shop Page can be used as the goal of an experiment.